Summative ELPAC Administration Features

 Test Design and Administration Guidelines

-The Summative ELPAC is an online, linear (nonadaptive), grade-level assessment for students in kindergarten through high school who are ELs.
-The Summative ELPAC is designed for one-on-one administration between a single student and a test examiner for kindergarten through grade two and for group administration for grade levels three through twelve.
+The Summative ELPAC is a computer-based, linear (nonadaptive), grade-level assessment for students in kindergarten through high school who are ELs.
+The Summative ELPAC is designed for one-on-one administration between a single student and a test examiner for kindergarten through grade two and for group administration for grades three through twelve.
 The exceptions are as follows:

 - Speaking domain—One-on-one administration for all grade levels